 Prepare all the extras for multiple guests and families; items such as extra pillows, blankets, rollaways and cribs.
 Many of these requests come in during the afternoon and evening hours so be sure to have them “delivery ready” and staged in convenient locations.

 Be proactive by delivering extra items during regular services to accommodate multiple guests.
 In addition to stocking items for guest requests, there are a few to consider as part of the daily service such as; increased linen pars, soap and shampoo.
 Also, be sure to stock extra paper products in public area closets.

 Most importantly, don’t lose sight of your repeat customers that may be visiting during this period.

-For many of, the influx of travel may have begun with the spring break travel, but as the country is returning to normal, families and transient business will only increase throughout the summer.
+For many, the influx of travel may have begun with the spring break travel but family vacations and transient business will only increase travel throughout the summer.
 It is important to continue discussing the unique needs of travelers during these periods.